syncfusion-content/blazor-docs/blazor/dropdown-list/form-validation.md

 ## Dropdown List inside edit form

 The `EditForm` validates all data annotation rules using the `DataAnnotationsValidator`.
 Choose the value from the dropdown popup.
-The given input will be ready to submit if the value is valid.
+The given input will be ready to be submitted if the value is valid.
 Otherwise, an error message will be shown until you choose the valid value.

 {% highlight cshtml %}